-OpenCL functionality is provided with the cuda<version>/toolkit environment module, where <version> is a number, 80, or 90.

-Examples of OpenCL code can be found in the \$CUDA\SDK/OpenCL directory.
+OpenCL functionality is provided with the cuda<version>/toolkit environment module.
+Examples of OpenCL code can be found in the \$CUDA_SDK/OpenCL directory.

 8.4 Compiling Code

 Both CUDA and OpenCL involve running code on different platforms:

 - host: with one or more CPUs - device: with one or more CUDA enabled GPUs